bswck/runtime_generics/README.md

 © Copyright by [bswck](https://github.com/bswck).

 [All rights explained](/LICENSE).
-This software licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This software is licensed under the [MIT License](https://opensource.org/licenses/MIT).